 Traffic congestion and increased fuel costs have become part of daily life for the

 average motorist.
-However, these are more likely to get worse as economic growth
+However these are more likely to get worse as oil supplies become

-in the globalized economy drives an inexorable increase in transport use.
+depleted and economic growth in the globalised economy drives an inexorable increase

 Wherever your priorities lie, it is unquestionable that we can’t continue to rely

 on hydrocarbon based fuels for transport, and the need for alternative energy sources

 is imminent.
 Unfortunately, transportation research and government policy aspirations

 have been dogged with unambitious and one-dimensional thinking.
 Examples of this

 include a straight swap of internal combustion engines for electric powered vehicles,

 or replacing private cars with public transport, or road with rail freight.